Seryusjj/OnTimeApp/generated/dart_on_time_app_api/docs/ValuesApi.md

 import 'package:swagger/api.dart';

 var api_instance = new ValuesApi();
-var id = ; // Object | The id of the value to remove
+var id = 56; // int | The id of the value to remove

 try {
     api_instance.apiValuesIdDelete(id);